How To Set A Casual Easter Table

-Normally I’d probably use my matte gold silverware with this particular table, but I just skipped it at this stage, as I was juggling a few other things the day I shot this to share and I didn’t get it on the table.
+I plan to use my matte gold silverware with this particular table, but was juggling a few other things the day I shot this to share and I didn’t get it on the table.

-One of my very dearest friends brought me the white lilies, and the timing just happened to be perfect!
+LUCKY ME!
+One of my very dearest friends brought me some beautiful white lilies, and the timing just happened to be perfect!
 I gave them the place of honor in front of the plantation shutters and put them on our bar cart.

-In facet, I’m loving the coraly pink color so much, I think I might build on that for the time between Spring and Summer.
+In face, I’m loving the coraly-pink color so much, I think I might build on that for the time between Spring and Summer.
 It’s such a pretty shade, and I’ve always loved pink.
 Even though I don’t decorate with it very often.

 We are all set to enjoy an Easter Sunday meal together, I just need to add food and flatware. lol

 Wishing you all a joyful Easter!
 Blessings, Shan